jetstack/tarmak/docs/user-guide.rst

 therefore be changed within template files: ``terraform/modules/{tool related module}/templates/...`` and ``terraform/templates/...``

-For these changes to take effect the puppet binary data must be regenerated and included into the Tarmak binary.
-This is done by rebuilding through the
+For these changes to take effect the puppet and terraform binary data must be regenerated and included into the Tarmak binary.
+This is done by rebuilding through the Makefile:
-Makefile:

 ::